-Appendix A: Definiti Term Definition Advisor A silent and non-participating presence who solely observes and provides support during the investigation process.
+Term DefinitionA silent and non-participating presence who solely observes and provides support during the investigation process.
 In cases of Sexual Assault, Sexual Violence, Interpersonal Violence, or Stalking, the Advisor may be an attorney.
-In all other cases, the Advisor may not be an attorney.
-Age The number of years from the date of a person's birth.
+In all other cases, the Advisor may not be an attorney.The number of years from the date of a person's birth.
 With respect to employment, individuals who are forty (40) years of age or older are protected from Discrimination and Harassment.
 There is no age threshold for students or other participants in educational programs or activities.
-Coercion or Force Conduct, intimidation, and express or implied threats of physical or emotional harm that would reasonably place an individual in fear of immediate or future harm and that are employed to persuade or compel someone to engage in sexual contact.
-College Community Faculty, staff, administrators, students, student employees, volunteers, and visitors.
+Advisor Age Coercion or Force Conduct, intimidation, and express or implied threats of physical or emotional harm that would reasonably place an individual in fear of immediate or future harm and that are employed to persuade or compel someone to engage in sexual contact.
+College Community Faculty, staff, administrators, students, student employees, wolunteers, and visitors.
 Color An individual's skin pigmentation, complexion, shade, or tone.
-Complicity Any act that knowingly aids, facilitates, promotes, or encourages the commission 1 0 of Prohibited Conduct by another person.
+Complicity Any act that knowingly aids, facilitates, promotes, or encourages the commission of Prohibited Conduct by another person.
 Confidentiality Information shared with designated community professionals, referred to in this Policy as External Confidential Resources, will be disclosed only with the individual's express written permission.
-External Confidential Resources will not share information about an individual (including whether that individual has received services) with anyone, including the College, without the individual's express written permission, unless there is a continuing threat of serious violence to the patient/client or to others or there is a legal obligation to reveal such information Composit (e.g., suspected abuse or neglect of a minor).
+External Confidential Resources will not share information about an individual (including whether that individual has received services) with anyone, including the College, without the individual's express written permission, unless there is a continuing threat of serious violence to the patient/client or to others or there is a legal obligation to reveal such information (e.g., suspected abuse or neglect of a minor).
 Consent Consent is the communication of an affirmative, conscious, and freely made decision by each participant to engage in agreed upon forms of sexual contact.
 Consent requires an outward demonstration, through understandable words or actions, which conveys a clear willingness to engage in sexual contact.
 Consent cannot to be inferred from silence, passivity, or a lack of resistance, and relying on non-verbal communication alone may result in a violation of this Policy.
 For example, a person who does not physically resist or verbally refuse sexual contact may not necessarily be giving Consent.
-There is no requirement that an individual verbally or physically resist unwelcome sexual contact for there to be a violation of this Policy. sexual contact for there to be a violation of this foney.
-Consent cannot to be inferred from an existing or previous dating or sexual relationship.
-Even in the context of a relationship, there must be mutual Consent to engage in sexual contact for each occasion and each form of sexual contact.
-Consent to one form of several contest does not remail to the Consent to Consent to one form of sexual contact does not constitute Consent to any other form of sexual contact, nor does Consent to sexual contact with one person constitute Consent to sexual contact with any other person.
+There is no requirement that an individual verbally or physically resist unwelcome sexual contact for there to be a violation of this Policy. • Consent cannot to be inferred from an existing or previous dating or sexual relationship.
+Even in the context of a relationship, there must be mutual Consent to engage in sexual contact for each occasion and each form of sexual contact. • Consent to one form of sexual contact does not constitute Consent to any other form of sexual contact, nor does Consent to sexual contact with one person constitute Consent to sexual contact with any other person.
 Additionally, Consent to sexual contact on one occasion is not Consent to engage in sexual contact on another occasion.